maniaplanet/documentation/maniascript/tuto/your-first-script.md

 It works like `SendBigMessage`.

-## Using the pole on your script
+## Using the pole in your script
-If you want to use a pole in your script because is a pole based gamemode like Battle or Siege.
+If you want to use a pole in your script because it is a pole based gamemode like Battle or Siege.

 First you must reset the progression of the pole (to prevent to have a half-captured pole at the beginning of the round):